moderneinc/enterprise-jenkins-ingest/README.md

 The [seed.groovy](/seed.groovy) Job DSL script generates jobs that publish LSTs using a container image.
 Open the file, and define the value for the following parameters:

-1. `publishURL` [Required]: The URL to publish the ASTs.
+1. `publishURL` [Required]: The URL to publish the LSTs.
 This needs to be a Maven repository
 2. `publishCreds`: The Jenkins credentials ID that reference your user/password for your Maven repository.
 By default is `artifactory`
 3. `scmCredentialsId`: The Jenkins credentials ID to clone the repo.
 By default is `cloning-creds`
 4. `containerIngestorVersion`: By default is `latest`.